RN-Animations/MasterAnimations/README.md

 - ButtonWithProgress
 - AnimatedQuestionnaire

 * Advanced Real World

 - PhotoGrid (hard)
 - ColorPicker
 - Floating Action Button Menu = FaButton
 - IntroScreens
 - EvolvingButton
 - AnimatedSwipeAway

 ### Intro

 - Why You Should Animate
   Animations should be used to improve the user experience of your application.
 They shouldn't be used just to delight the user as these tend to end up being pointless and actually hinder your users.

-Animations can be used to reduce cognitive load, define relationships between elements, provide visual hints, and much more.
+Animations can be used to:

+- reduce cognitive load,
+- define relationships between elements,
+- provide visual hints, and much more.

 The focus of this book is going to be teaching you the Animated library inside of React Native.
 If you need a reason to animate there are a TON of studies/posts/research on animations that serve a purpose.